mlr-org/mlr3extralearners/paper/paper.md

 The `mlr3` ecosystem is a versatile toolbox for machine learning (ML) in `R` [@R] that is targeted towards both practitioners and researchers [@Bischl2024].
 The core `mlr3` package [@Lang2019] defines the standardized interface for ML, but its goal is not to implement algorithms.
-This is, e.g., done by the `mlr3learners` extension [@mlr3learners] that connects 21 stable algorithms from various `R` packages to the `mlr3` ecosystem that serve as a good starting point for many ML tasks.
+This is, e.g., done by the `mlr3learners` extension [@mlr3learners] that connects 21 stable learning algorithms from various `R` packages to the `mlr3` ecosystem that serve as a good starting point for many ML tasks.
-In addition, `mlr3extralearners` is a *community-driven* package that integrates many more ML algorithms.
+In addition, `mlr3extralearners` is a *community-driven* package that integrates many more methods.
 The package currently wraps **85 different ML algorithms** from many different `R` packages, for tasks such as classification, regression, and survival analysis.
 This enables users to seamlessly access and utilize these learners directly within their workflows.
-One of its strengths is the design and implementation of large-scale benchmark experiments.
+One of the strengths of `mlr3` is the design and implementation of large-scale benchmark experiments.
 For example, datasets for such experiments can be easily obtained from the OpenML[^1] repository [@vanschoren2014openml] via the `mlr3oml` package [@mlr3oml].
-Furthermore, strong support for parallelization, including simplified submission on high-performance computing clusters via `batchtools` [@lang2017batchtools] and its `mlr3` integration `mlr3batchmark` [@mlr3batchmark], is provided by the framework and well documented [@benchlargescale].
+Furthermore, strong support for parallelization, including execution on high-performance computing clusters via `batchtools` [@lang2017batchtools] and its `mlr3` integration `mlr3batchmark` [@mlr3batchmark], is available and well documented [@benchlargescale].
 In combination, these tools allow for large-scale empirical investigations, which has, for example, been used to collect and analyze data about hyperparameter landscapes of ML algorithms [@binder2020collecting].
 An overview of all `mlr3` learners, including those introduced through `mlr3extralearners`, is available on the mlr3 website[^2].

 [^1]: https://openml.org
 [^2]: https://mlr-org.com/learners.html

-Beyond accessibility, `mlr3extralearners` also allows `mlr3` users to easily connect their own algorithms to the interface and also gives them the opportunity to share their implementations by contributing them to `mlr3extralearners`.
+Beyond accessibility, `mlr3extralearners` also allows `mlr3` users to easily connect their own algorithms to the interface.
 This **enriches each learner with extensive metadata** about its hyperparameter space, prediction types, and other key attributes.
 Furthermore, `mlr3extralearners` includes robust mechanisms for **quality assurance**, such as regular automated sanity checks and verification tests that ensure learner parameters are consistent and up-to-date with the latest versions of their underlying `R` packages.
 In order to allow the integration of learners that are not available on `CRAN`, the package is hosted on the `mlr` R-universe[^3].